Jackie Chan: I AM Green Hero

 — Jackie Chan

-See, it’s not like you make rubbish in Utah and are clean in Hong Kong.
+“See, it’s not like you make rubbish in Utah and are clean in Hong Kong.
 No. The whole world belongs to humans.
 The whole world belongs to us, that’s my philosophy.
 Wherever I go, I just tell people we have to take care of it.
 Wherever I go, that belongs to me.
 That’s my philosophy.”

-Beyond the act, was a human being - who despite his singular and iconic success story - just wanted the freedom to express who he really is without limitation and to be at peace with his soul: “As an actor, I want to do everything like Robert de Niro, Dustin Hoffman - that’s my goal.”
+Beyond the act, however, there’s a human being—a man who, despite his singular and legendary success, simply wants the freedom to express his true self without limitation and to find peace with his soul.
+“As an actor,” he says, “I want to do everything like Robert De Niro, Dustin Hoffman—that’s my goal.”

 Jackie Chan’s Green Heroes aired as a documentary episode on National Geographic.
 Chan’s exhibition at The Leonardo Museum continues until April 28th.